-B. OPEN HOURS AND PARK REGULATIONS; EMERGENCY CONTACT
+B. OPEN HOURS AND PARK REGULATIONS: EMERGENCY CONTACT

-- Park Operating Hours: To maintain a safe and secure environment at all times, general operating hours for The Greenway parks are from 7:00 AM to 11:00 PM.
-No park use, except for pedestrian passage through The Greenway along the park paths, is allowed from 11PM-7AM, except with the specific prior approval of the Conservancy. - 2.
-Park Operating Rules and Regulations: Certain park rules are posted in The Greenway for the information of park visitors.
-Use of The Greenway shall be in accordance with the following rules and regulations, as well as all applicable City and State laws, ordinances, regulations, and policies. - a.
+- 1. Park Operating Hours: To maintain a safe and secure environment at all times, general operating hours for The Greenway park are from 7AM to 11PM.
+No park use, except for pedestrian passage through The Greenway along the park paths, is allowed from 11PM-7AM, except with the specific prior approval of the Conservancy. - Park Operating Rules and Regulations: Certain park rules are posted in The Greenway for the information of park visitors.
+Use of The Greenway shall be in accordance with the following rules and regulations, as well as all applicable City and state laws, ordinances, regulations, and policies. - a.
 Organized Athletics, Fitness Classes: Please note that there are no athletic facilities on The Greenway.
-To avoid wear and tear on the parks and probable conflict with other park users, organized sports, fitness classes, and other repetitive, active uses of The Greenway shall be permitted only with the specific prior approval of the Conservancy.
+To avoid wear and tear on the park and probable conflict with other park users, organized sports, fitness classes, and other repetitive, active uses of The Greenway shall be permitted only with the specific prior approval of the Conservancy.
 Please see Section III for event permit details. - b.
-Unauthorized Vehicles: To ensure the public's safety and protect park furniture and planting beds, skateboards, segways, rollerblades, bicycles, Pedi cabs, scooters, personal motorized devices and horse-drawn carriages are prohibited.
-Driving these vehicles or unauthorized vehicles of any type is prohibited in the parks.
+Unauthorized Vehicles: To ensure the public's safety and protect park furniture, infrastructure, and planting beds, skateboards, segways, rollerblades, bicycles, Pedi cabs, scooters, personal motorized devices and horse-drawn carriages are prohibited.
+Driving these vehicles or unauthorized vehicles of any type is prohibited in the park.
 Motorized personal devices required by persons with impaired mobility are permitted.
-Park visitors with a bicycle, skateboard, scooter, etc. must dismount and walk with it while in the parks.
+Park visitors with a bicycle, skateboard, scooter, etc. must dismount and walk with it while in the park.
 Bike lanes are located on the public streets that run along either side of The Greenway; use Atlantic Avenue for northbound travel and Surface Road for southbound travel.